 Comparing what you have and your results to what other people have and have accomplished can really kill your motivation and keep your self-esteem at a low level.
 There are always people ahead of you.

 So focus on you.
-On your results.
-And how you can and have improved your results.
+On what you have accomplished.
+And on how you can and have improved your results.
 This is important because it’s a great motivator to see how much you have improved and how far you have come.